pascalroget/whatsgpt/README.md

 # WhatsGPT?

-WhatsGPT is a wrapper for ChatGPT for personal or family use.
+WhatsGPT is a wrapper for [ChatGPT](https://openai.com/blog/chatgpt/) for personal or family use, that runs inside your own WhatsApp bot.

-**It can keep track of several distinct conversations with different users, so your entire family (and friends) can use it** My family and I find ChatGPT very useful want we want to use it on the go and I was bored on a Saturday morning, so here we are.
+**It can keep track of several distinct conversations with different users, so your entire family (and friends) can use it**

-Now, you can use it too.
+My family and I find ChatGPT very useful want we want to use it on the go and I was bored on a Saturday morning, so here we are.

 It's experimental and relies on the preview release of OpenAI's ChatGPT.